maggku/coinconverter/README.md

 A dedicated input field lets users specify the amount they wish to convert.

 ### Exchange Rate Display
-Real-time exchange rates are dynamically displayed (e.g., 1 BTC = X ETH), ensuring users have accurate and up-to-date information.
+Real-time exchange rates are dynamically displayed (e.g., 1 BTC = X USD), ensuring users have accurate and up-to-date information.

 ---